 Intermediate Cloud Computing Interview Questions

 Serverless components enable users to create applications without the complexity of managing physical infrastructure.
-Codes can be written without the provision for a server.
+Codes can be written without the provision of a server.

-Serverless machines tend to virtual machines and container management.
+Serverless machines tend to be virtual machines and container management.

 Serverless components also take care of multi-threading hardware allocation.